 “A Global South Divided: Developing Countries in International Environmental Negotiations"

 Yang, Shiming.
-Forthcoming. ‘‘Trade for the Environment: Transboundary Hazardous Waste Movements after the Basel Convention.”
+2020. ‘‘Trade for the Environment: Transboundary Hazardous Waste Movements after the Basel Convention.”
 Review of Policy Research

 Why countries trade hazardous wastes, and what can international environmental regimes do to minimize negative impacts of such trade?
 Hazardous wastes are not only defined by their environmental impacts, but are also distinct in the ways they are generated, distributed and managed.
 This article argues that global economic integration commodifies hazardous wastes, and countries are increasingly diverging on their views of hazardous materials.
 Industrialized countries trade the largest amounts of hazardous wastes and with considerable specialization.
 Newly industrializing countries have become influential players in hazardous waste generation and management.
 Least-developed countries oppose waste trade yet suffer from waste dumping.
 Contrary to its current trade minimization approach based on a crude North-South dichotomy, the Basel Convention may benefit from an approach that motivates capable countries to import wastes and one that builds capacity for intended waste importers.